moorepants/dissertation/davisbicycle.rst

 trying to tune their proprietary filter I gave and went to the roll angle measurement design that I should have done in the beginning.

-.. todo:: cite Boniolo for roll angle estimation, talk about Danique's work, cite other people that handle this problem too.
+.. todo:: cite jackson1998 for steer angle

 Roll angle trailer